lambdaclass/riak_core_tutorial/README.md

 details of setting up the nodes and the riak_core cluster.

 #### ct_slave magic
+##### Note for OTP 25:
+This module is being deprecated since OTP 25, and will be removed in OTP 27, in its place, you can use the peer module, for which we wrote a section for below.
+So, if you're using OTP25 or above, skip this section and if not, keep reading.

 Let's look at the implementation of the different helpers we used in the previous section.
 We need the `start_node` helper to